Editorial

 Categories evolve.
 Standing desks that were the top pick in 2024 may no longer be, due to discontinued models, price changes, or new competitors.
 We revisit roundups every 6-12 months and note update dates in the article metadata.

-If you spot a factual error, email us.
+If you spot a factual error, let us know.
 We correct it and add a correction note at the bottom of the article.

 Contact